 Pronouncements issued but not yet effective are listed below.
-Unless otherwise indicated, the Bank does not expect the future adoption of the said pronouncements to have a significant impact on its financial statements.
+Unless otherwise indicated, the Bank does not expect that the future adoption of the said pronouncements will have a significant impact on its consolidated financial statements.
 The Bank intends to adopt the following pronouncements when they become effective.